What is Chadar Trek?

 The total distance covered during the trek is around 105 km and most of it is covered by walking through these extreme conditions.
 You may also be required to climb icy rocks and boulders during the journey which makes it extremely essential for you to be physically and mentally fit.

 The journey is arduous and tasking, especially because of the extremely cold temperatures.
 Furthermore, while during the day time you will have to walk over the chilly sheet of ice or the frozen Zanskar River, during the night time, you will have to sleep in caves near the frozen river.

 How Long Do We Walk Each Day During the Trek?

-Most of the journey is covered on foot by walking on the pristine white solid sheet of ice and a little bit of climbing and manoeuvring.
-The nights are spent in chilly caves near the frozen river, which makes it mandatory for every trekker to carry along the warmest of jackets, sleeping bags and sturdy yet warm shoes.
+Most of the journey is covered on foot by walking on the pristine white solid sheet of ice and a little bit of climbing and maneuvering.
+The nights are spent in chilly caves near the frozen river, which makes it mandatory for every trekker to carry along the warmest of jackets, sleeping bags, and sturdy yet warm shoes.

 The journey begins at New Delhi from where participants interested in the Chadar Trek will be transported to Leh.
 This is followed by a visit to nearby monasteries or any local festivals that are happening at the time.

 On the third day you will be taken on a full day tour of Phyang, Liker and Alchi for sightseeing.

 On day four, you will proceed from Leh to Chilling to Zaribago and cover the distance over five hours of trekking.
 You will spend the night in a camp at Zaribago and proceed for the next destination in the morning.
 On the fifth day, you will move from Zaribago to Deepyokma which is a four hour trek on foot.